bloom-solutions/devbox_launcher/README.md

 devbox start your-username
 ```

+- Want to ssh in immediately?
+  - Add `--ssh` switch
-If you want to mosh in immediately, add the `--mosh` switch.
-Yes, mosh needs to be [installed](https://mosh.org/) in your development machine.
+- Want to mosh in immediately?
+  - Add `--mosh` switch.
+Mosh needs to be [installed](https://mosh.org/) in your development machine.
+- More than one box with the same Google Cloud account?
+  - Pass in the box in your command, via `devbox start user@domain.com/box-name`
+  - No need to configure `box:` in the YAML file

 Note: Linux users that sync mutagen sessions need to install [Watchman](https://facebook.github.io/watchman/).